 IngramSpark (hardcover and paperback), KDP (ebook), Draft2Digital (ebook), SmashWords (ebook), and GooglePlay (ebook).

 For me, time was more valuable than the extra income I could have earned by uploading directly to all the platforms.
-The biggest ones (that many indies recommend you upload directly to) are KDP, iBooks, GooglePlay, Kobo, and Barnes and Noble.
+The biggest ones (that many indies recommend you upload directly to) are KDP, Apple iBooks, GooglePlay, Kobo, and Barnes and Noble.

 How can I enter your preorder giveaway?